 | 2 Right | 2 Left |

-- Note: Each wheel should be turned around.
-If the graphics faced outward initially, they must face inward upon remounting.
+- Note: Ensure each wheel is flipped.
+If the graphics faced outward before, they should be oriented inward when repositioned.

-To remove and mount the wheels, a 4 mm Allen key or Torx tool is necessary.
-Often, having two keys is beneficial—one for either side of the wheel—to secure both the female and male sides of the wheel bolts simultaneously.
+A 4 mm Allen key or Torx tool is required for the removal and reattachment of the wheels.
+You will often need two tools—one for each side of the wheel—to hold both the male and female ends of the wheel bolts simultaneously.

-Skate tools are extremely useful for adjusting wheel positions on inline skates since they generally contain all necessities for the assembly and disassembly of skates.
-Discover one here:
+Skate tools are extremely practical for changing wheel positions on inline skates, as they generally include everything necessary for assembling and disassembling skates.
+Locate one here:

-Once familiar, the process of altering wheels takes a mere five minutes.
+Once you're accustomed to it, the process takes merely five minutes.